karan-kapoor90/namswan/_posts/2020-02-28-fried-momos.md

 ---
-title:  "Steamed Chicken Momos"
+title:  "Fried chicken momos"
 metadate: "hide"
-categories: [ Non-Vegetarian]
+categories: [Snacks]
-tags: [food, foodphotography, foodblogger, foodbloggers, india, foodgasm, indianfood, love, foodcoma, foodporn,indiancooking, indianrecipe, foodlovers, indianfood, indianfoodbloggers, foodiesofinstagram, foodlove, indian, indiancouple, eatlocal, eathealthy, eatwell, desifood, trending, tasty, taste, yummyinmytummy, foodie, instafood, instafoodie, foodstagram, instagood, passionatepaprika, foodblog, easy, indian, recipe, mothersrecipe, cooking, easycooking, easyrecipe, simple, simplefood, momos, dumplings, dumpling, momo, wonton, wontons, nonvegetarian, nonveg, steamedmomo]
-image: "/assets/images/used/steamed-momos.jpg"
+image: "/assets/images/used/fried-momos.jpg"
 ---

 Momo, Dumpling or wonton!
 Call it whatever you like, we Love em' all..

 ## Ingredients

-### For Momos Dough
+### For Momo Dough

 - 2.5 cup refined flour
 - Salt to taste